FEDERAL RESERVE BANK & MONETARY POLICY

 Since December 2015, the Fed has increased the fed funds rate on nine more occasions to an effective rate of 2.50% currently, including the December hike of another 25 bps.

-The Federal Reserve held fed funds rate unchanged at its June 2019 FOMC meetings.
+The Federal Reserve held fed funds rate unchanged at its March and June 2019 FOMC meetings.

-The next meeting of the FOMC where an interest rate decision is typically made would usually be at the September meeting on 9/17-18.
+The next meeting of the FOMC is October 29-30.
+The December meetings will be held on December 10-11 and where an interest rate decision is typically made.

 Federal Reserve Perspective on Monetary Policy: